top of page

 Even though this post explains everything, roasting a chicken in Convection is easy; it just takes a little planning.
 Remember, a recipe will give you a flavor profile for your chicken, but if you follow the steps outlined and roast your chicken in Convection, I promise to yield the most succulent roast chicken you have ever cooked.

 In the meantime, visit my Convection Recipe page for my Roast Chicken recipe and other recipe ideas for your next meal.
-The recipes are in categories and provide detailed instructions for success when cooking in Convection.
+The recipes are organized by category and provide detailed instructions for success when cooking in Convection.

 Larissa, Your Convection Enthusiast